International Wildlife Management

 Sufficient ecological knowledge and data analysis skills in using SPSS and GIS are required.

-The study unit coordinator may require an entry interview and/or and entry exam.
+The study unit coordinator may require an entry exam.

 Literatuur

-- The manual for the Spain expedition which will be available online but needs to be printed.
+- The manual for the Spain expedition, which will be made available online (Moodle): mandatory for all

 Rooster